-MUS 111-Basic Theory (2)
+MUS 111-Basic Musicianiship (2)

-Provides an introduction to music language skills of the Common Practice period understood as general knowledge.
+Provides an introduction to music language skills understood as general knowledge.
 Enrollment to this course based on placement exams in Theory and ET/SS.
 Open to non-music majors as an elective. (liberal arts elective)